 Fraud Control Group

-The Fraud Control Group consist of four divisions: Criminal Investigations, Criminal Legal Services, Bail Bond Regulatory and Special Services Review.
+The Fraud Control Group consist of three divisions: Criminal Investigations, Criminal Legal Services and Bail Bond Regulatory.
 The Fraud Control Group investigates fraud matters involving insurance consumers and any entity or individual regulated by the Department.
 These investigations reduce the cost of fraud that is borne by the insurance consumer and the insurer.

 The North Carolina Department of Insurance Criminal Investigations Division (CID) is the nation’s oldest and one of the most respected state insurance department fraud units in the country.
 Founded in 1945, the Division is charged with conducting criminal investigations and supporting prosecution of individuals and entities committing insurance-related crimes throughout North Carolina and across the country.